fricciardi/datetime2/src/docs/calendars.rst

 Calendars
 =========

-This chapter lists the calendars defined in the :mod:`datetime2` module.
+This chapter lists the calendars defined in the :mod:`datetime2` package.
 As described :ref:`here <register-classes>`, it is possible to add calendars to the *datetime2* module at run time.